2.1. معالجة البيانات¶ Open the notebook in Colab

 following way: First, expand one or both arrays by copying elements

-appropriately so that after this transformation, the two ndarray
+appropriately so that after this transformation, the two ndarrays

 have the same shape.
 Second, carry out the elementwise operations on the